LunarG/gfxreconstruct/USAGE_android.md

   --onhb, --omit-null-hardware-buffers
-                        Omit Vulkan API calls which would pass a NULL AHardwareBuffer*.  (forwarded to replay tool)
+                        Omit Vulkan API calls which would pass a NULL AHardwareBuffer*.  (forwarded to replay tool) --use-captured-swapchain-indices
+                        Use the swapchain indices stored in the capture directly on the swapchain setup for replay.
+The default without this option is to use a Virtual Swapchain of images which match the swapchain in effect at capture time and which are copied to the underlying swapchain of the implementation being replayed on.
 ```

 The command will force-stop an active replay process before starting the replay